 Canadian Olympic Medal Count

-Brendon Rodney is a two-time Olympic bronze medallist in the 4x100m relay.
+Brendon Rodney is a two-time Olympic medallist in the 4x100m relay.
 In his Olympic debut at Rio 2016, he ran the third leg of the 4x100m relay that broke a 20-year-old national record to win bronze.
 He also competed in the 200m after winning the event at the 2016 Canadian Championships where he set a personal best time of 19.96 seconds, becoming just the second Canadian to run sub-20 seconds.

-At Tokyo 2020, he again ran the third leg of the 4x100m relay in both the first round and final to earn a second straight Olympic medal in the event.
+At Tokyo 2020, he again ran the third leg of the 4x100m relay in both the first round and final to earn silver for a second straight Olympic medal in the event.
 He also raced individually in the 200m.

 Rodney had previously won the national 200m title in 2014, when he also made his senior international debut with Canada at the Commonwealth Games in Glasgow.